diego-andersen/geometry/README.md

 The symbol for rebasing comes from a [Powerline patched font](https://github.com/powerline/fonts).
 If you want to use it, you're going to need to install one from the font repo.
 The font used in the screenshots is [Roboto Mono](https://github.com/powerline/fonts/tree/master/RobotoMono).
 You can also try to [patch it yourself](https://github.com/powerline/fontpatcher).

-You can also change the rebase symbol by setting the `GEOMETRY_SYMBOL_GIT_REBASE` variable.
+You can also change the rebase symbol by setting the `LOGIC_SYMBOL_GIT_REBASE` variable.

 ## What it does